MonashTS/tempo/README.md

 Have a look at the example [extra/python/test/example.py](bindings/python/example.py).

 Python bindings are made with [pybind11](https://github.com/pybind/pybind11).

-## Note:
-Warping windows w are commonly expressed as a ratio of the length of the series, e.g. `w=0.1`.
-In tempo, the window parameter is the actual window size, e.g. `w=14`.

 # About
 Tempo is a project of the [Time Series Classification team from Monash University](https://www.monash.edu/it/dsai/machine-learning).